Appeal a school place

 - 2018 to 2019: 92 infant class appeals were heard, of which 2 were successful

 The following shows a list of all types of appeals, by individual school for the 2022 to 2023 academic year:

 School appeal timelines

-Sixth form: within 30 school days from the date when refused a place.
-Where offers of places are conditional upon GCSE examination results, appeals for admission to 6th forms cannot be heard until after GCSE results are known.
+Sixth form: Where offers of places are conditional upon GCSE examination results, appeals for admission to 6th forms cannot be heard until after GCSE results are known.

 |Parents' additional evidence must be submitted||Within 10 school days of submitting their appeal by email to: [email protected]